MLuftig/animal-shelter-recidivism-prediction/READme.md

 * **Age** is a real, independent risk factor (p < 0.001) — each additional year of age increases return odds, holding length of stay and breed constant.
 * **Species** is the strongest single effect found (p < 0.001) — dogs have roughly 2.7x the return odds of cats.
-* **Length of stay** has a real but small independent effect, and it points in the *opposite* direction from what the original (flawed-target) Random Forest suggested: once age is controlled for, longer stays are associated with slightly *lower*, not higher, return risk.
+* **Length of stay** has a real but small independent effect, and it points in the *opposite* direction from what an earlier, flawed-target model suggested: once age is controlled for, longer stays are associated with slightly *lower*, not higher, return risk.
 * **Intake reason (medical)** is associated with lower return odds relative to routine intakes (p < 0.001).
 * **Breed group** mostly doesn't differentiate risk among dogs, with one exception: toy breeds show significantly lower return odds than other groups.

 ## Evaluation Results
 The Random Forest model achieved **55% accuracy**, prioritizing recall to minimize missed at-risk cases:
-* **Recall (Class 1 - Returned): 76%** — the model correctly flags roughly three-quarters of adoptions that will actually be returned within 30 days.
+* **Recall (Class 1 - Returned): 76%** — the model correctly flags 568 of 744 real 30-day returns in the held-out test set.
-* **Precision (Class 1 - Returned): 11%** — given the low 6.8% base rate, most "high risk" flags will be false alarms; this is an expected and accepted tradeoff (see Metric Prioritization below), not a modeling error.
+* **Precision (Class 1 - Returned): 11%** — given the low 6.8% base rate, most "high risk" flags are false alarms; this is an expected and accepted tradeoff (see Metric Prioritization below), not a modeling error.
 * **Feature Importance:** age_at_first_visit (41%), spp_k9 (26%), los_days (18%), all other features individually under 3%.

 ## Technical Decision Rationale